 | KYOTO KEIZO OYATSU (Tart Specialty Shop) |

-Specializes in tarts, with seasonal fruit tarts being the most popular.
-Primarily for takeaway, but offers limited seating on the second floor.
-Access: 2–3 min walk from JR Nijo Station (二条駅).
+A tart-focused shop best known for its seasonal fruit tarts.
+Primarily takeaway, with limited seating available on the second floor.
+Access: 2–3 minute walk from JR Nijo Station (二条駅).
 Business Hours: 11:00 AM – 7:00 PM.
 Closed on irregular days. |

 1-16 Jurakumawari Minami-machi, Nakagyo Ward, Kyoto – View on Google Maps |